eduardowluiz/ETL_pipeline/readme.md

 #### Codes description:

-reset.py - Delete all SQL tables and create them again.
+reset.py - Delete all SQL tables and recreate them.

 update_cities.py - Uses web scrapping from Wikipidia to obtain the city information and update them to the SQL cities and city_info tables.